Black Hole Accretion and Spin-up Through Stellar Collisions in Dense Star Clusters: Introduction

 where $q\equiv m_2/m_1$ is the binary mass ratio, $m_1 \geq m_2$ are the BH masses, and $\chi_i\equiv S_i/m_i^2 \in (0,1)$ denotes the dimensionless spin of each BH, with $S_i $ representing the spin angular momentum of the BH.
 The effective inspiral spin encodes a mass-weighted projection of the spin vectors on the orbital angular momentum axis, whereas the precessing spin reflects the projection of the spin vector on the plane of the orbit, capturing the spin-precessing effects.

 Recent studies \citep[e.g.,][]{Rodriguez_2016,Rodriguez_2019} of dynamical assembly from star clusters have attempted to provide more robust predictions regarding BH spin magnitudes as these BHs are expected to exhibit isotropically distributed spins as a natural consequence of dynamical formation in gas-poor environments, assuming that most BHs are born slowly spinning from single star evolution.
 Yet, the spins of BHs at birth remain poorly understood \citep[e.g.,][]{Heger_2005,Lovegrove_2013,Qin_2019,Zevin_2022}.
 Theoretical studies suggest that single stellar-mass BHs typically have negligible birth spins ($\chi \approx 0.01$) due to efficient angular momentum transport from their progenitor stars' cores \citep{Fuller_2019}.
 Consistent with this, GW observations indicate that many of the BBH mergers detected by the LVK likely involve BHs with low spins \citep{Roulet_2019,Abbott_2023}.
 Nevertheless, spin can be acquired through stellar evolutionary processes such as mass transfer and tidal torques in close binaries \citep[e.g.,][]{Qin_2018,Ma_2019,Bavera_2020,Fuller_2022}, as well as through gas accretion \citep{Lopez_2019} and hierarchical mergers \citep{Antonini_2016,Rodriguez_2019} in dense star clusters.
 Similarly, the AGN disk channel can lead to spinning BHs through a combination of dynamics and gas interactions \citep{Vajpeyi_2022,McKernan_2024}.
 In fact, the latest LVK population analysis of GW events shows that the distribution of spin magnitudes among the most rapidly rotating components of BBHs detected in GWTC-3 peaks near $\chi \approx 0.4$ \citep[][see Figure 17]{Abbott_2023}.
-However, each formation channel provides different mechanisms for both spin up and spin alignment of BBH binaries that yield contrasting predictions to compare with observations.
+However, each formation channel provides different mechanisms for both spin-up and spin alignment of BBH binaries that yield contrasting predictions to compare with observations.

-The latest catalog of GW detections (GWTC-3) reveals weak evidence for a preference against a purely isotropic spin distribution \citep[][see Figure 16]{Abbott_2023}, though the spin tilt distribution is only weakly constrained and results are model-dependent \citep{Vitale_2023}.
-This could challenge the notion that all LVK BBHs originate from dynamical assembly in dense star clusters \citep{Rodriguez_2016,Stevenson_2017,Talbot_2017,Vitale_2017,Yu_2020,Rodriguez_2021}.
+The latest catalog of GW detections (GWTC-3) reveals weak evidence for a preference against a purely isotropic spin distribution \citep[][see Figure 16]{Abbott_2023}, though the spin tilt distribution is only weakly constrained, and results are model dependent \citep{Vitale_2023}.
+This could challenge the notion that all LVK BBHs originate from dynamical assembly in dense star clusters \citep{Rodriguez_2016,Rodriguez_2021,Stevenson_2017,Talbot_2017,Vitale_2017,Yu_2020}.